 The Radio and Television Commission of Lithuania is responsible for the regulation of radio and television broadcasts.
 The commission grants licenses to service providers and ensures their compliance with legislation.
 It also allocates radio frequencies for broadcasting and transmitting radio and television programs.

 The Autorité luxembourgeoise indépendante de l’audiovisuel (ALIA) is responsible for the regulation of audiovisual media in Luxembourg.
 They closely monitor the programs to ensure the protection of minors from inappropriate or offensive material.
-The ALIA mediates also monitors compliance with advertising regulations.
+The ALIA mediates and also monitors compliance with advertising regulations.
 The website contains legislation, news, and an avenue for complaints.
 Some features on the site are only available in French.

-The Luxembourg Institute of Regulation (ILR) is responsible for regulating previously monopolized sectors including electronic communications, electricity, radio frequencies, postal services, natural gas, rail, and airports.
+The Luxembourg Institute of Regulation (ILR) is responsible for regulating previously monopolized sectors, including electronic communications, electricity, radio frequencies, postal services, natural gas, rail, and airports.
 The ILR also acts as a mediator for disputes among industries and complaints by consumers.
 The site contains annual reports, brochures, and publications.
 This website is only available in French.

 The Malawi Communications Regulatory Authority (MACRA) makes regulations that govern the communications sector in Malawi.
 MACRA issues licenses to providers and then monitors compliance with these rules and regulations.
 MACRA mediates disputes and complaints by industry members or consumers, and they also strive to protect the interests of consumers through quality communications.
 The website provides information on the organizational structure, policy and legislation, and licensing.